 Your health and wellness should not be compromised by the cost-saving decisions of the insurance company.

-8. What do I need to know about the IME Doctor?
+8. What do I need to know about the Independent Medical Exam (IME) doctor?

 They’re hired by the insurance company.

-Insurance companies typically hire doctors who will dispute your need for future medical care, look for information to discredit your claim, say that your injuries are unrelated to the accident and write a report to favor the insurance company, with no regard for your health and well-being.
+Insurance companies typically hire doctors who will dispute your need for future medical care, look for information to discredit your claim, say that your injuries are unrelated to the accident and write a report to favor the insurance company.

 The IME doctor is not your doctor.